apiel/react-async-cache/Readme.md

 await call(getItem, 'id-20', { withComment: true });
 ```

+`response` is the response received after the function has been called.

 `update` is a function that allow you to update the cache without to make a call to the server.
 The first parameter is the new response you want to set.
 The second parameter is the cached function.
 The next parameter are the parameters you would have provide to the cached function.

 eg.: